Tags: #vim #filter #quickfix #locationlist

 NOTE: I’ve used

-single quotes as delimeters as I was filtering content that looked like unix file paths.
+'single quotes as delimeters as I was filtering content that looked like unix file paths.

-Refer to :help cfilter-plugin
+Refer to :help cfilter-plugin for more information.